hustcc/timeago.js/README.md

 timeago.format('2016-06-12', 'zh_CN');
 ```

-You can change the locale in the constructor, or use the `setLocale` method;
+You can change the locale in the constructor or use the `setLocale` method;

 ```js
 var timeago = timeago(null, 'zh_CN');